 The Procedural Statement is divided into the following sections:

 - Lost Cards

 The most common uses of gift cards are for study subject compensation, survey incentives, recognition, and honoraria.

 - Payment to study subjects

 In this case, organizational units must also comply with the requirements of the Procurement Service Center (PSC) Procedural Statement Study Subject Payments.
-This includes the requirement that study subject payments via gift card cannot exceed $100.
+This includes the requirement that study subject payments via gift card cannot exceed $100 per payment.
 Study subject payments of more than $100 – and study subject payments in any dollar amount made to non-U.S. residents (non-resident aliens) – may not be made through gift cards but must be issued via Study Subject Payment (SSP) forms.